yashtibrewal/ticket_booking_demo/server/readme.md

 2. Logging information and errors.
 3. System health check routes to check if server and db is connected ok.
 4. Seperate local and production environment
+5. Documentation added using swagger at <url>/api-docs endpoint

 Note:
 I have used the latest nodemodules and upgraded the project to remove server security vulnerabilities.